jhoopmann/kmp-topmostmenu/README.md

 }
 ```

 Emit menu action to close or open.
-Actions are debounced (32ms) collected an.
+Actions are debounced (32ms) collected in composable coroutine scope on the main dispatcher.

 ```
 menuState.emitOpen()